12th December 2006

 to the consultation process without examining the detailed reasons why those, opposed to the legislation proposed, held the views they do.

 This issue goes to the core of the purpose of your organisation.

-of 14 November: -
+the questions posed in my paper of 14 November: -

 3. Freedom of Information Requests.

 3.1 Request for information which demonstrates that a request has been issued to a foreign government to investigate an alleged sexual assault or rape.